The Seljuk Han of Anatolia

 Türk Dünyası Kültür Atlası: Selçuklu Dönemi = A Cultural Atlas of the Turkish World: The Seljuk Period.
 Istanbul: Turkish Culture Service Foundation, 1997.
 2 vols.

 This bilingual set is a lavish presentation of the Turkish world at the time of the Seljuks.
 Volume 1 contains a description of all the Turkish groups from the Great Seljuks through the Beyliks; volume 2 discusses their art and culture.
 There are numerous maps and color photographs, as well as beautifully laid-out photographs and stunning graphics.
-Unfortunately, pesky typographical mistakes and frequent substantial errors in the presentation mar the reliability of the material, but the set remains valuable for the comprehensive overview, photos and illustrations.
+Unfortunately, pesky typographical mistakes and a stumbling translation mar the material presented, but the set remains valuable for the comprehensive overview, photos and illustrations.
 There is a clear and well-presented map of han locations.
 (In Turkish and English).

 Turks: a journey of a thousand years, 600-1600.
 Edited by David J. Roxburgh.
 London: Royal Academy of Arts; New York : distributed in the U.S. and Canada by Harry N. Abrams, 2005.